Determine the Total Cost of Ownership of Your Solutions - Verizon Innovative Learning Schools

 When making plans for the school district’s desired state of technology, it is imperative that IT leaders are aware of all the costs associated with purchases.
 As stated above, the district has most likely incurred some of the costs already, but new costs may arise as new technologies are introduced.

-In this scenario, one might think that the television is the only item that needs to be purchased.
-However, the hidden costs for each television include:
+In this scenario, one might think that the display is the only item that needs to be purchased.
+However, the hidden costs for each display include:

 • Extended warranty or protection plan